 It may not always be necessary to use encryption to protect PHI.
 If the data is only being communicated internally and is protected by a firewall, the information is safeguarded against access by an outside third-party.

-However, once the PHI data goes outside the protection of a CE’s firewall, additional safeguards are required.
+However, once the PHI data goes outside the protection of a CE’s firewall, additional safeguards are required by the HIPAA email requirements.
 In such cases, encryption is required unless a patient has given permission for PHI to be sent without the protection offered by encryption.